-I have no problem with the concept of teaching kids about copyright laws.
+I have no problem with the idea of teaching kids about copyright.
 After all, kids are the future.
 We’re doing it for the kids.
 Feed the children.
-Save the world. etc. etc. etc.
+Save the world—etc. etc. etc.

-But, copyright is a complex subject that even most adults don’t fully understand.
-When I say “most adults” I’m referring specifically to the RIAA, the MPAA, and other entertainment industry executives who routinely misrepresent the specifics of copyright law in an effort to intentionally confuse the public.
+However, copyright is a complex subject that most adults don’t fully understand.
+When I say “most adults,” I’m referring specifically to the RIAA, the MPAA, and other entertainment industry executives who routinely misrepresent the specifics of copyright law to intentionally confuse the public.

-To date the MPAA seems to have been the most proactive in their effort to “educate” kids about copyright.
+The MPAA seems to have been the most proactive in its effort to “educate” kids about copyright.

 Now the Canadian Copyright Licensing Agency has launched a new program to educate the children of Canada about copyright.
 Leave it to the Canadians to beat Hollywood at their own game by creating a new superhero – Captain Copyright!

-Captain Copyright briefly acknowledges Fair Use and Public Domain on his website, but the course material provided to teachers makes almost no mention of these concepts, instead focusing almost exclusively on piracy and other types of copyright violations.
+Captain Copyright briefly acknowledges Fair Use and Public Domain on his website.
+Still, the course material provided to teachers does not mention these concepts, focusing almost exclusively on piracy and other types of copyright violations.

-The Captain provides teachers with some interesting exercises, like this one for Grades 1 to 3 called, “Imagine A World Without Copyright”.
-Students are encouraged to brainstorm their favorite creative works and then to imagine what it would be like if there were no copyrights to protect those works.
-I would guess that the lower end of this age group might end up identifying many of those early Disney works that were based on public domain stories and folk tales.
+The Captain provides teachers with exciting exercises, like this one for Grades 1 to 3 called “Imagine A World Without Copyright.”
+Students are encouraged to brainstorm their favorite creative works and then imagine what it would be like if there were no copyrights to protect those works.
+I would guess that the lower end of this age group might identify many of those early Disney works based on public-domain stories and folk tales.
 Oh, but that part isn’t in the lesson plan.

-Captain Copyright could apparently use a lesson or two of his own about complying with alternate copyright schemes.
-As Boing Boing points out, Captain Copyright is apparently a Wikipedia pirate.
+Captain Copyright could use a lesson or two about complying with alternate copyright schemes.
+As Boing Boing points out, Captain Copyright is a Wikipedia pirate.